BESSER-PEARL/GovernanceDSL/tests/test_cases/NL_examples/real-world/nodejs.md

 **Reporter**: Adem

 **Policy**:
-  - PR merge:
+  - PR merge: (Implemented)
         - Two collaborators must approve a pull request before the pull request can land.
 (Rule)
         - (One collaborator approval is enough if the pull request has been open for more than 7 days.)
 (Rule)
-        - Approving a pull request indicates that the collaborator accepts responsibility for the change.
-(Irrelevant)
+        - ~~Approving a pull request indicates that the collaborator accepts responsibility for the change.~~ (Irrelevant)
         - Approval must be from collaborators who are not authors of the change.(Rule condition)
-        - If a collaborator opposes a proposed change, then the change cannot land.
-(Veto right)
+        - If a collaborator opposes a proposed change, then the change cannot land. (ratio 100%?
+We could have also a Lazy Consensus in Voting Policies?)
         - The exception is if the TSC votes to approve the change despite the opposition.
-(Double veto?)
+(Votes of TSC overcome ratio != 100%; could be a new phase)
-        - Usually, involving the TSC is unnecessary.
-(Irrelevant)
+        - ~~Usually, involving the TSC is unnecessary.~~ (Irrelevant)
-        - Often, discussions or further changes result in collaborators removing their opposition.
-(Irrelevant)
+        - ~~Often, discussions or further changes result in collaborators removing their opposition.~~ (Irrelevant)
     - Collaborator:
         - A collaborator is automatically made emeritus (and removed from active collaborator status) if it has been more than 12 months since the collaborator has authored or approved a commit that has landed.
 (I don't see it as a rule)
     - TSC: